Your Cottages in Lower Town, Fishguard

-Their picturesque setting has caught the eye of many an artist and cameraman, with the cottages themselves featuring in the films Moby Dick and Under Milk Wood and as the backdrop to numerous television programmes.
+Their stunning setting has caught the eye of many an artist and cameraman, with the cottages themselves featuring in the films Moby Dick and Under Milk Wood and as the backdrop to numerous television programmes.

-We’ve carefully renovated each of these four cottages so that you get the best of both worlds – the original frontages and character, along with imaginative modern extensions and bright, fresh interiors that are finished to the highest standard.
+We’ve carefully renovated each of these cottages so that you get the best of both worlds – the original frontages and character, along with imaginative modern extensions and bright, fresh interiors that are finished to the highest standard.

 Whatever you are looking for in a holiday, Pembrokeshire has something to offer: our major music festivals, spectacular walks along the Pembrokeshire Coastal Path and in the National Park, boating and sailing, birdwatching, gourmet food and drink, short courses, adventure activities or simply the original bucket-and-spade experience on glorious sandy beaches.

 We really love these cottages for our own family holidays and, having enjoyed many years of fun and tranquility here, we can offer you plenty of ideas on how to make the most of your stay.

 Let us know if you are planning to travel by train or coach as we can collect you from the station, and if you are coming from overseas, or if you have an elderly or disabled person in your party, there may be other ways we can help.

 We have a Friday changeover for both cottages.
 However, we are happy to be flexible for out-of-season breaks.